rightjs/rightjs-docs/docs/en/docs/core/class.md

 ## Ruby-style Mixins

-[Ruby][] takes advantages of multiple-inheritance by allowing the users to define shared modules and then inject them in classes when needed.
+[Ruby][] takes advantages of multiple-inheritance by allowing developers to define shared modules and then inject them in classes when needed.
 RightJS monkeys this feature in its `Class` unit.